 Resorts with coral reefs attract those looking for tropical seascapes.
 Port Louis, the capital, features lively markets and museums that highlight the nation’s heritage.
 Inland, hikers explore volcanic peaks and waterfalls set amid lush forests.

-Madagascar is Africa’s second safest country and the 44th safest country in the world.
-The island is positioned off Africa’s southeast coast, famed for its unparalleled biodiversity.
+Madagascar is an island positioned off Africa’s southeast coast, famed for its unparalleled biodiversity.
 Lemurs, baobab trees, and countless endemic species thrive here, supported by agriculture and fishing in rural areas.
 Several ethnic groups keep local traditions alive, and French remains a key language due to historical ties.

 Political stability has improved in recent years, but some regions still experience petty crime.
 Travelers often join guided tours for added safety, especially when venturing off main roads.
 Most locals are hospitable and keen to share their cultural practices with respectful visitors.